Shirakawa-go

 Directions

 From the partner, start the journey on the JR line to Kanazawa.
-Once in Kanazawa, look for a bus station outside the JR station where buses leave from time to time via Shirakawa-Go village to Takayama.
-Please note that drivers do not sell tickets, but must be purchased in advance from the operator's office - fortunately it is located next to the bus station.
+Once in Kanazawa, look for a bus station outside the JR station from where buses leave from time to time via Shirakawa-Go village to Takayama.
+Please note - drivers do not sell tickets, they must be purchased in advance from the operator's office - fortunately it is located next to the bus station.
 When you get out of the JR station, turn north (or look left at the doors) and get a ticket from the clerk.
 Below is a picture of the bus company's brochure.

 When coming from Tokyo: Use the JR rail network to get to Takayama JR Station.
 When you buy a ticket, the JR staff will help you find the fastest and most sensible route.
 There will be almost no train changes.
 In the same way as in Kanazawa, Takayama has a bus station outside the JR station and an operator’s point where a ticket is purchased in advance.